What is Low Dose Ketamine Treatment and How Does it Work?

 Psycholytic therapy offers the unique ability for patients to enjoy a relaxed, reflective state while working on self-healing through mind-body practices or working with a mental health practitioner.
 When working with a mental health professional, very low dose ketamine allows the patient to maintain an awareness of their thoughts and emotions as their therapist guides them into a deeper understanding of the root causes of their mood disorder and finds a path to healing.

 People who take prescribed antidepressants like SSRIs may opt to use ketamine in place of or in conjunction with that medication.
-SSRIs can cause unpleasant side effects, including insomnia, muscle pain, nausea, blurred vision, drowsiness, and more.
-SSRIs can also take two to four weeks to become effective.
-Ketamine may work faster than SSRIs, with few, if any, adverse side effects.
+Many Joyous patients report having experienced unpleasant side effects from SSRIs, including insomnia, muscle pain, nausea, blurred vision, drowsiness, low-libido, and more.
+Many of our patients remain on their SSRIs while on Joyous treatment, while some choose to wean off those medications with the approval and monitoring of their psychiatric providers.
+This choice is entirely up to our patients and their providers.

 How Does Low-Dose Ketamine Work?